-Today, it’s a core strategic function.
-Why?
-Because legal teams are stuck between a rock and a hard place: increasing regulatory complexity on one side and tightening budgets on the other.
-A smart, proactive approach to spend management is the only way out, transforming the legal department from a cost center into a genuine strategic partner.
+Legal spend management is a core function of legal department operations.
+Because legal teams are stuck between a rock and a hard place: increasing legal and regulatory complexity, growing business demands and tightening budgets.
+A smart, proactive approach to spend management is the only way out, transforming the legal department from a cost center into a genuine strategic business partner.

 Why Legal Spend Management Is No Longer Optional